On Galois action on stack inertia of moduli spaces of curves: Geometry at Infinity of Special Loci

-Note that the theorem above is still valid under the assumption $\bf k=\emptyset$.
-In this case, we obtain a smooth curve with $G$-action of étale type, which specialise to the curve $C_{\ell}$ with only one singular point and whose normalisation is of totally ramified type.
+The theorem above is still valid with the assumption $\bf k=\emptyset$, so that a smooth curve with $G$-action of étale type can be built, which specialises to $C_{\ell}$ with only one singular point and whose normalisation has no étale factorisation.